TandoorRecipes/recipes/docs/contribute.md

 [documentation](https://www.djangoproject.com/start/) on how to get started, so I will only give you the basics here.

 1. Clone this repository wherever you like and install the Python language for your OS (at least version 3.8)
-2. Open it in your favorite editor/IDE (e.g. PyCharm)
+2. Open it in your favorite editor/IDE (e.g. PyCharm) or plain command prompt
     1. If you want, create a virtual environment for all your packages.
 3. Install all required packages: `pip install -r requirements.txt`
+    1. On Windows you may be asked you to install the [Buildtools für Visual Studio 2022](https://visualstudio.microsoft.com/de/downloads/) to build some of the requied modules.
+In "Visual Studio Installer" you have to select "Desktopdevelopment with C++" for this.
+	2. If it complains about missing 'lber.h', you may want to replace "django-auth-ldap" and "python-ldap" in requirements.txt with "django-python3-ldap" instead of building the required OpenLDAP.
 4. Run the migrations: `python manage.py migrate`
 5. Start the development server: `python manage.py runserver`
+6. Keep this console open and go on with the next chapter "Vue.js"

 There is **no** need to set any environment variables.
 By default, a simple sqlite database is used and all settings are populated from default values.